sujith-eag/vu-library/docs/mca/rm/u1_3_rpr.md

 * Cost and time are the major factors
 * Follow Preliminary study

-Characteristics of Good Topic
+Characteristics of Good Topic:

-1. Interesting – keeps the researcher interested in it throughout the research process.
+1. **Interesting** – keeps the researcher interested in it throughout the research process.

-2. Researchable – can be investigated through the collection and analysis of data.
+2. **Re-searchable** – can be investigated through the collection and analysis of data.

-3. Significant – contributes to the improvement and understanding of educational theory and practice.
+3. **Significant** – contributes to the improvement and understanding of educational theory and practice.

-4. Manageable – fits the level of researcher’s level of research skills, needed resources, and time restrictions.
+4. **Manageable** – fits the level of researcher’s level of research skills, needed resources, and time restrictions.

-5. Ethical – does not embarrass or harm participants.
+5. **Ethical** – does not embarrass or harm participants.

 ### 2. Necessity of Defining a Problem